nick-uk/Go-Lambda-Cloudwatch/README.md

-# Go demo with AWS SDK
+# Go demo with AWS SDK for Lambda

 ## What is the repository for?
 #### This is a quick Lambda function PoC to work as REST API with API Gateway for demo and performance comparison reasons.